 As demonstrated in the video below (warning: the music is awful), the Magic Creeper could also be helpful loading and unloading heavy items from the back of your rig or from underneath your vehicle.

 We wanted to know what others thought about the Magic Creeper, so we scoured the web and found that the majority of reviews were pretty positive.
-Most of the negatives were around its price—almost $90, although we saw some discounted offers.
-We found the Magic Creeper on Amazon for less than $75.
-That too is a little pricey considering most of us old guys have just used cardboard, carpet remnants or thick plastic to get the job done for decades, but we still think the Magic Creeper is a cool idea.
+Most of the negatives were around its price, although we saw some discounted offers.
+We found the Magic Creeper on Amazon.
+Considering most of us old guys have just used cardboard, carpet remnants or thick plastic to get the job done for decades, we still think the Magic Creeper is a cool idea.

 - With a stunning zero ground clearance, this wheel-less creeper takes the stress out of...

 - Unique tubular shape acts like a track moving along effortlessly for up to 5 feet without...

 - Inner layer acts like millions of tiny ball bearings for effortless maneuvering in all...